 The CryptO'pinion?

-I've enjoyed Nightbreed with its weird storyline and freaky aesthetics that I'm sure Clive Barker would appreciate.
-The game is big and offers quite a challenge but I was left a little disappointed - considering this is an interactive adventure - as I imagined a lot more actual "interaction".
-Also, I felt blindly forced into following a predetermined and limited plot - one wrong move and you're dead.
-Which isn't brilliant for what is supposed to be a free-roaming adventure scenario.
+I’ve enjoyed Nightbreed’s strange storyline and unsettling visuals, which I’m sure Clive Barker would appreciate.
+The game offers quite a challenge, but I was left a little disappointed: considering this is an interactive adventure, I imagined a lot more "interaction".
+I felt forced into following a predetermined and limited plot, so one wrong move, and you're dead.
+It's supposed to be a free-roaming adventure!

-Don't get me wrong, this is no Dragon's Lair and I'm sure fans will get something from this interactive movie tie-in.
-I loved the ability to venture into Midian for myself but I simply feel more could have been done to exploit the setting and storyline with its wide variety of Midian monsters.
-I enjoyed it as it's not a bad game just not a great one.
+Don’t get me wrong, this isn’t another Dragon’s Lair, and I’m sure fans will find something enjoyable in this movie tie-in.
+I loved the ability to venture into Midian, but I simply feel more could have been done to exploit the storyline, and variety of Midian monsters.
+It’s not a bad game but not a great one either.

-Here are a few screenshots to tempt you into downloading Nightbreed for floppy or hard drive!
+Here are more screenshots to tempt you to downloading Nightbreed for floppy or hard drive!

-Scouring through the ST archives, I found something silly called Boogey Man, by Anthony Hamilton.
-The screenshots reminded me of an old 8-Bit game but, if I'm honest, it really isn't anything close to what I expected.
+Scouring through the ST archives, I found something called Boogey Man, by Anthony Hamilton.
+The screenshots reminded me of an old 8-Bit game, but it really isn't anything close to what I expected.

-This is a tough one to describe... but... we are Burt, a guy who loves to collect snot.
-Yup, you heard me - snot.
+This is a tough one to describe... we are Burt, a guy who loves to collect snot.
 And there is plenty of that popping up all over your screen in both small and large doses.
-There are nine levels in all which might sound too easy?
-It's not because the controls are super-sensitive which makes the entire experience very chaotic as you agonisingly attempt to carefully navigate, avoiding the nasties.
-Yes, it's as mad as it sounds but, great fun.
+There are nine levels in all, which might sound too easy.
+It's not because the controls are super-sensitive, which makes the entire experience very chaotic as you agonisingly attempt to carefully navigate, avoiding the nasties.
+Yes, it's as mad as it sounds!

-There are bad guys which come in two flavours, a Blob and a Spike.
-Touching either kills you instantly so beware.
+There are bad guys which come in two flavours: a Blob and a Spike.
+Touching either kills you instantly.
 Watch the timer, which is just another way to lose a life - and you can see that happen to me near the end of my recording.
-A boogeyometer is shown bottom/right of the screen to display how much snot remains to be collected.
-Once accomplished, an exit door appears on the right and we can leg it to the next level for more snotty fun.
+A boogeyometer is shown bottom/right to display how much snot remains to be collected.
+Once accomplished, an exit door appears on the right, and we can leg it to the next level for more snotty fun.

 Aesthetics

-The visuals are basic and very 8-bit, which is something I often admire because it works very well from a more simplistic time.
-Well, it works here too.
-Interestingly, this game runs in Medium resolution which explains the fine details and lack of colour.
-I liked the sprites, especially Blob, but there's nothing here pushing the old ST of course and that's fine.
+The visuals are basic and very 8-bit, which is something I admire because it often works very well.
+Interestingly, this game runs in Medium resolution, which explains the fine details and lack of colour.
+I liked the sprites, especially Blob, but there's nothing here pushing the old ST, of course, and that's fine.

-However, the audio will certainly entertain - the kids.
-Ohhhh, and the big kids too - like me.
-I absolutely loved it but I should say nothing more to spoil your surprise other than Anthony made excellent use of MasterSound!!!
+The audio will certainly entertain the kids.
+Oh, and the big kids, like me.
+I absolutely loved it, but I should say nothing more to spoil your surprise other than Anthony made excellent use of MasterSound!!

 Struggling to understand just why I played this game?
 Better check out this screenshot then...

-Gameplay relies on fudgy controls to make it feel quite chaotic.
+Gameplay relies on fudgy controls to make it feel chaotic.
 Can you beat level nine?

 The CryptO'pinion?

-Whatever you're thinking when you see the screenshots - stop.
-Since when did cinematic visuals ever matter?
-The idea and gameplay are simple but humorous and incredibly entertaining.
-Yes, the controls initially feel too snappy, but you will get used to that and anything different would just make the game far too easy.
+Whatever you're thinking when you saw the screenshots - don't.
+Since when did the visuals matter?
+The idea and gameplay are humorous and incredibly entertaining.
+Yes, the controls initially feel too snappy, but you will get used to that, and anything different would just make the game too easy.
 So it's perfect as is.

 Boogey Man is a ridiculous game and one I'm sure your kids will love for all the obvious reasons.
-I know that I loved every second of it and I've just heard there's a Boogey Man II listed on AtariMania... dare I try the sequel?
+I loved every second of it, and I've heard there's a Boogey Man II listed on AtariMania... dare I try the sequel?
 LOL

-Jamie Lendino of ExtremeTech has released a book dedicated to the world's best 16-bit computer.
-I've only just got the digital edition tonight but I've enjoyed flicking through some pages and to say I'm impressed would be a huge understatement.
+Jamie Lendino of ExtremeTech has released a book for the world's best 16-bit computer.
+I've just got the digital edition tonight and enjoyed flicking through some pages.
+To say I'm impressed would be a huge understatement.
 This is seriously good stuff.
-Heck, even my little website gets a mention which is mind-blowing.
+Heck, even my little website gets a mention, which is mind-blowing.

-Faster Than Light is crammed full and covers many different topics: from the history and range of different computers plus the various uses we got from this incredible beast.
-The book is available on (your local) Amazon store right now for less than a tank of fuel!!
-I'm buying the paperback edition and I hope you ST nutters do the same.
+Faster Than Light is full and covers many different topics: from the history and range of different computers, plus the various uses we got from this incredible beast.
+The book is available on (your local) Amazon store now for less than a tank of fuel!!
+I'm buying the paperback edition, and I hope you ST nutters do the same.

-Hey, shall we see some nabbed screenshots and text?
+Shall we see some nabbed screenshots and text?
 Why not!
-Here you go then...
+Here you go...

 “Power Without the Price.”
 Every Atari fan remembers that slogan from the 1980s as the rallying cry for 16-bit computing in the form of the Atari ST. This groundbreaking computer brought previously unimagined power to the home user for the first time—and transformed an industry or two along the way.